If you don’t use responsive design yet, it’s time you catch up or be left behind.

 Reason 1: Mobile traffic continues to rise

 The web has moved at an incredible pace over the past few years.
-And at the fore front of it all has been the continued increase in mobile web browsing.
-So much so that it has, for some time now, been the device of first choice for internet users.
+And at the forefront of it all has been the continued increase in mobile web browsing.
+So much so that it has, for some time now, been the first choice of device for internet browsers.

 Studies show that as of 2016, mobile users have overtaken desktop browsing.
 Responding to the growing numbers of users using different devices is important for companies that rely on their online presence.

 As mobile browsing is becoming the norm, most mobile users admit to abandoning sites that don’t have responsive design.